Maximise your Avios, air miles and hotel points

 eSIMs make this even easier because you don’t need to wait until you arrive at the airport or faff around with tiny SIM cards.
 You can simply scan a QR code to add a data plan to your phone.

-This has led to a number of third party companies popping up to connect travellers with local SIM cards, including Airalo.
+This has led to a number of third party companies popping up to connect travellers with local SIM cards, including Airalo which is what I use.

-Airalo – website here – bills itself as the world’s first eSIM store that gives you access to 190+ eSIMs globally, including a range of local, regional and global SIM cards.
+Airalo – website here – bills itself as the world’s first eSIM store.
+It gives you access to 200+ eSIMs globally, including a range of local, regional and global SIM cards.

-I have now used Airalo twice – on my trips to Malaysia and Qatar – and have been very impressed.
+I have now used Airalo over fifty times and have been very impressed.
 The process is extremely simple, as demonstrated by this infographic:

 How Airalo works

-(In reality, you do not need the app.
-You can also use the web interface.)
+In reality, you do not need even need to install the app.
+You can also use the web interface.

-What I particularly like about Airalo and eSIMs is that I can install my international data plan before I even leave the UK, which means I have a seamless data connection once I land at my destination.
+What I particularly like about Airalo and eSIMs is that I can install my international data plan before I leave the UK.
+This means I have a seamless data connection once I land at my destination.
 This is especially useful in case I need to show any documents on my phone but can’t connect to Wi-Fi.

 How does Airalo work?

-In a few weeks I am heading to the United States to try out Virgin Atlantic’s new Austin route, which is unfortunately outside of my O2 free roaming destinations.
-Looking at Airalo, I have four options:
+On Monday I am heading to the United States to try out Iberia’s new A321XLR aircraft in business class.
+This is unfortunately outside of my O2 free roaming destinations.
+Looking at Airalo, I have six options:

-In my experience, 1GB is enough data for a few days for basics such as mapping tools, email and browsing online – you’ll need more if you plan on streaming, obviously.
+In my experience, 1GB is enough data for a few days for basics such as mapping tools, email and browsing online.
+You’ll need more if you plan on streaming or watching video or photo-heavy content, obviously.

 Airalo doesn’t actually manage the eSIM, it just connects you to the mobile network.
-In this case it’s a provider called ‘Change’ which piggy backs on both T-Mobile and AT&T’s 4G networks – two of the three major US carriers.
+In this case it’s a provider called ‘Change’ which piggy backs on both T-Mobile and Verizon’s 5G networks – two of the three major US carriers.

 After you fly home it’s just as easy to remove, by going into your settings and removing the data plan.